+The spread was increased as much as possible while minimizing Network Outliers and maximizing Perfect Match Compounds.
 The optimal Edge Aerobic Likelihood scheme was found to be a spread of 32, resulting in a numerical scoring scheme of 1,33,65 for the 3 different categories.
-This maximized the number of Perfect Match metabolites that showed a Node Throughput of greater than 0.01.
+A spread of 33 would have caused 3 of the Fluorene metabolites to fall below the High Node Throughput cutoff of 0.01.
+This process maximized the number of Perfect Match metabolites that showed a Node Throughput of greater than 0.01.

 High Node Throughput Threshold Selection